-Traditionally, the challenge with using the sales comp approach in commercial real estate was that finding comps could be difficult.
+Traditionally, the challenge with using the sales comparison approach in commercial real estate was that finding comps could be difficult.

-Sometimes, in order to find a comp, the appraiser may need to look well outside of the market area, which wouldn’t make for very reliable comparisons.
+Sometimes, in order to find a comp, the appraiser may have needed to look well outside of the market area, which wouldn’t make for very reliable comparisons.

 Demographics, leasing trends, access to infrastructure and more may look very different outside of the market area and all can have an impact on the value of the property.

 With Reonomy’s powerful property intelligence, however, finding a lengthy list of comps is now easier than ever.
 Reonomy harnesses the market’s largest database of off-market properties (including those listed and unlisted).
 In turn, you’re empowered to quickly finding opportunities in any market, uncover strategic property-related insights and connect with decision-makers.

 More importantly, it makes finding comps a breeze.

 To find comps using Reonomy, begin by running a property search for your target asset.
 That could mean searching for an asset type within a specific geographic delegation, or it could mean searching for a specific individual property.

 See how to run a property search here.